DraLaylaHirsh/MRFprofilesCreation/docs/index.rst

 Welcome to MRFprofiles Creation
 ===================================

+Some programs are needed as :doc:`Requirements` in this section you will find the :ref:`instructions` for the instalation.

-Check out the :doc:`CreationProcess` section for further information, including how to :ref:`process` the project.
+Check out the :doc:`CreationProcess` section for usage information, including the :ref:`process` of creating a new profile.

 .. note::